Avoid Manipulation Induced Change of Gene Expression.

-Most importantly, with CellCover fixation followed by trypsinization, excellent sample quality is maintained with no time given for changes in the sample to occur.
+Most importantly, with CellCover fixation followed by trypsinization, excellent sample quality is maintained, keeping cells close to in vivo morphology with no time given for changes in the sample to occur.

 There is even more to it.

-Not only perfectly fixed RNA is retained after trypsinization, but typical cellular morphology is also maintained and the antigens are readily accessible for a wide variety of applications (IF, IHC etc.).
+Not only is perfectly fixed RNA retained after exposure to the trypsin enzyme, but typical cellular morphology is also maintained and antigens are readily accessible for a wide variety of applications (immunohistochemistry, immunocytochemistry, immunolabeling, FISH, etc.).

 Special Protocol 1